• Skip to primary navigation

 Acne Medication and Protecting Your Skin

 Using protection like sunscreen is important, regardless of any medications you are – or aren’t – on.
 However, anyone using these medications should take extra precautions.
 Patients taking acne medications should stay away from tanning beds, as they are a source of UV light and can damage the skin.
-Below you will find a list of commonly used acne treatments, along with Dr. Patel’s as recommended advice for sun protection if you are taking that medication.
+Below you will find a list of commonly used acne treatments, along with Dr. Patel’s recommended advice for sun protection if you are taking that medication.

 Benzoyl peroxide: Often one of the first treatments recommended for mild to moderate acne, benzoyl peroxide comes in the form of a gel or face wash and works as an antiseptic to reduce bacteria on your skin.
 You may see it referred to by its brand name, Acnecide.
 When using acne treatments containing benzoyl peroxide, you should aim to avoid strong sunlight and use an oil-free sunscreen with SPF30 or above.
-It’s worth noting benzoyl peroxide is not just found in prescription treatments.
-A plethora of over-the-counter skin care products contain benzoyl peroxide so check the ingredients.
+It’s worth noting that benzoyl peroxide is not just found in prescription treatments.
+A plethora of over-the-counter skin care products contain benzoyl peroxide, so check the ingredients.

 Topical retinoids: Available as creams or gels, topical retinoids work by removing dead skin cells on the surface of the skin.
 This prevents them from building up within hair follicles.
 It’s important to avoid excessive exposure to sunlight and UV when using topical retinoids, or medications that contain retinoids like Epiduo and Ziana.
 Also, try to apply these treatments sparingly.

-Antibiotic tablets: Usually prescribed in addition to a topical treatment, oral antibiotics like tetracycline, doxycycline or erythromycin can kill acne-causing bacteria which can make your skin sensitive to sunlight and UV light.
+Antibiotic tablets: Usually prescribed in addition to a topical treatment, oral antibiotics like tetracycline, doxycycline, or erythromycin can kill acne-causing bacteria, which can make your skin sensitive to sunlight and UV light.

 Isotretinoin: Isotretinoin, or Roaccutane as it’s more widely known, comes in capsule form and must be prescribed and supervised by a specialist doctor.
 It can be effective at treating severe acne.
 Isotretinoin makes your skin more fragile and may increase your skin’s sensitivity to light.
 You should avoid sunbeds completely and should stay out of the sun as much as possible.
 Even on cloudy days, you should wear a high factor sunscreen of SPF15 or above when you go outside.